-The mission of the Tennessee Valley Railroad Museum is to collect for preservation, operation, interpretation and display, railroad artifacts in an authentic setting to educate the public concerning the role of railroads in the history and development of our region.
+The mission of the Tennessee Valley Railroad Museum is to collect, preserve, operate, display, and interpret railroad artifacts in an authentic setting for the education and enjoyment of the public.
+We focus on the important and fascinating role railroads played in the history and development of our region.

 Chattanooga welcomed its first rail line with the arrival of the Western and Atlantic Railroad in 1850.
 A few years later, in 1858, the East Tennessee, Virginia and Georgia Railroad also arrived in Chattanooga.
 The city quickly became a railroad hub with industries springing up in the area to take advantage of the new transportation corridors.

 During the Civil War, confederate and union leaders recognized Chattanooga’s strategic advantage because of its railroads, and in subsequent decades, the city’s railroad reputation gave rise to the iconic song “Chattanooga Choo Choo.”

 By the late 1950s, railroads were waning as interstates and airlines made travel faster and more personal.
 With automobiles, Americans could choose their own schedule and stop as little or much as they wished.
 Passenger operations all but ended in the 1960s and freight operations suffered as big trucks hauled much of the freight across the country.

 During this period, railroad museums formed to save some of the histories of this most iconic mode of American transportation.